-How to Protect Your Outdoor Teak Furniture During the Winter
+How to Weatherproof Your Outdoor Furniture

-Teak has been used as furniture for a very long time.
-If cared for properly, these items will last for many, many years.
+Teak has been used as furniture for a long time.
+If cared for properly, these items will last for many years.
 This is because teak oil – which is infused in the wood – is a natural preservative providing exceptional resistance to rot.
-However, this does not mean Teak is immune to aging.

-Fortunately, Southern California does not experience the harsh winters with snow and ice that many other areas do – and protecting winter outdoor furniture isn’t as cumbersome.
-Even with the area’s famously mild weather, there are still plenty of precautions to make sure your teak items stay durable, comfortable, and visually appealing.
+Still, even with the area’s famously mild weather, there are plenty of precautions to help ensure your teak items stay durable, comfortable, and visually appealing.

-Continue to Clean Your Furniture Regularly
+1. Clean Your Furniture Regularly

-It’s important to remember that your cleaning process is the first line of defense in protecting your teak furniture.
-The good news is it’s super easy to clean teak outdoor furniture in a matter of minutes.
-If you commit to a regular schedule, all you will need is a simple mixture of soap and water.
-There are plenty of special teak cleaning products on the market – but soap and water will give you the same results.
+If you commit to a regular schedule, you will only need a simple mixture of soap and water.
+There are plenty of special teak cleaning products on the market – but soap and water will mostly give you the same results.

-Apply Teak Sealer Before Winter
+2. Apply Teak Sealer Annually

 This is a key aspect of maintaining teak furniture.
 The teak sealer provides a thin waterproof layer to the wood that keeps rain and moisture from entering through tiny openings.
-This step is crucial in areas that experience freezing temperatures to prevent the wood from cracking during the freeze-thaw cycle.

 In addition to safeguarding your furniture from water, sealer maintains the teak’s natural color.
 Most sealants contain a UV blocker to prevent sun bleaching and discoloring.